SammygoodTunes/Tile-Game/tests/README.md

 ## Running a test

-> Pytest must be installed before running tests, see the README file (root dir).
+> Make sure to install all the dependencies before running the tests, see the README file (root dir).

-If you haven't already, position yourself in the `tests` directory using:
+If you want, position yourself in the `tests` directory using:

 ```bash
 cd tests